The minimum volume of subspace trades: Concluding remarks

+We see that all $Y$s intersect in a same $(k-2)$-dimensional subspace $Z$, which is also a subspace of $X_0$.
+Similarly, $Z$ is a subspace of $X_1$, \ldots, $X_q$. \end{proof}

-What is known about the second question is that among the $\mathrm{S}_q(2,3,13)$ systems found in \cite{BEOVW:q-Steiner} (which are currently the only known nontrivial $\mathrm{S}_q(t,k,v)$ systems with $t\ge 2$) several tested systems do not include minimum trades \cite{Alfred:2015}.
+Another question is if there are subspace designs including a minimum trade as a subset.
+What is known is that among the ${S}_q(2,3,13)$ systems found in \cite{BEOVW:q-Steiner} (which are currently the only known nontrivial ${S}_q(t,k,v)$ systems with $t\ge 2$) several tested systems do not include minimum trades \cite{Alfred:2015}.